chuckdries/sunhacks-19/readme.md

 ## Overview

+# See the branch "prep/in-memory-messageboard" for the message board

 This series will be broken into two workshops:

 1. A web application that takes input from users and shows it to other users